Paul Foster Case: Whitty and Alpha et Omega

 In 1918, Case met Michael James Whitty (died December 27, 1920, in Los Angeles, California), who was the editor of Azoth magazine and would become a close friend.
 Whitty was serving as the 'cancellarius' (treasurer/office manager) for the Thoth-Hermes Lodge in Chicago, which was one of the lodges of the Alpha et Omega (A.O.).
-Alpha et Omega was the successor organization to the Hermetic Order of the Golden Dawn, founded in 1906 by S. L. MacGregor Mathers, after the demise of the Golden Dawn in 1903.
+Alpha et Omega, founded in 1906, was the successor organization to the Hermetic Order of the Golden Dawn, both founded by S. L. MacGregor Mathers, after the demise of the Golden Dawn in 1903.
 Whitty invited Case to join Thoth-Hermes, which was the direct American lodge under the A.O. mother lodge in Paris.
 Case joined, and quickly moved up initiations in the Rosicrucian grades (True and Invisible Rosicrucian Order).
 (Note: (Horowitz 2010). mistakenly says that Case was in the Hermetic Order of the Golden Dawn, rather than the Alpha et Omega.)
 Case's aspiration name in A.O. was Perseverantia (which means 'perseverance').

 Whitty republished Case's attribution of the Tarot keys (with corrections) in Azoth magazine.
 That same year, Case became the 'sub-praemonstrator' (assistant chief instructor) at the Thoth-Hermes Lodge.
 Also during that year he finished a set of articles on the Mystical Rosicrucian Origins of Faust and published by Whitty.
 The following year, he began to correspond with Dr. John William Brodie-Innes (Fr.
 Sub Spe).

 Between 1919 and 1920, Case and Michael Whitty collaborated in the development of the text which would later be published as The Book of Tokens.
 This book was written as a received text, whether through meditation, automatic writing, or some other means.
 It later surfaced that Master R. was the source.
 On May 16, 1920, Case was initiated into Alpha et Omega's Second Order.
 Three weeks later, according to the Hermetic Order of the Golden Dawn's bio-page on Case, he was named Third Adept.

 In December 1920, Michael Whitty died.
 Case believed Whitty's health problems were attributable to the dangers that arise or may arise in the practice of Enochian magic.
 He later corresponded with Israel Regardie about those concerns.